Tips for Picking a Big Island Vacation Rental

 A picture is worth a thousand words – that is unless it’s a single angle of a kitchen or bedroom.
 Don’t bother booking a rental that skimps on the photos, no matter where they’re located or what rental site they’re using.
-A major plus are accommodations that offer a virtual or video walkthrough of the property, showing the rooms from many angles and demonstrating the views achieved by the location.
+A major plus are accommodations that offer a virtual or video walkthrough of the property, showing the rooms from many angles and demonstrating the views from the location.

 If you’re a potential guest/customer, your hosts should be as responsive to your queries as necessary.
-Delayed responses, unclear answers, or misleading statements should tell you everything you need to know about their property, no matter how stunning the photos associated may be.
+Delayed responses, unclear answers, or misleading statements can tell you everything you need to know about their property, no matter how stunning the photos associated may be.

 Read the Reviews – All of Them

 It’s natural to explore reviews of anything you purchase these days, whether it’s that new TV you’ve been saving for or a car mechanic in your neighborhood.
 But vacation rentals are different: high-traffic properties (and especially those managed by vacation rental companies) invest a lot in reputation management, ensuring good reviews are prominently featured and that bad ones are combatted and removed.
 When investigating a Big Island vacation rental, consider the reviews in between the typical extremes of 5 or 1 stars – the 2-4 star range tends to be the most honest and thoughtful while also the least featured.